Xiaomai95/21Saylorisms/LEARNED.md

 For frontend, use LiveServer as the port (e.g. http://127.0.0.1:5500).
 And for PHP, see under PHP section for setting up different port.

+Make sure in the settings for LiveServer that you edit the json.settings so prevent any changes to your .db from causing a page reload.

 ## PHP

 Start your PHP server from the folder your PHP files are in. e.g. Go to backend folder in terminal and then: php -S localhost:8000